smaclell/smaclell.github.io/_drafts/maintainning-code-for-money.md

 you will be working on or troubleshooting code in the future do a favour for future you and simplify it.

-TODO: Critical Code

-Every project has critical code.
-Maybe it is a high performance calculation or the one page every user loves.
-Maintaining the most important parts of your system is valuable.
+Every project has one part which is the most important.
+Typically it is the one killer feature why you did the project in the first place.
+The fundamental business logic only this project performs or the one page every user loves.
+Caring for core sections of any project is worth while.

+Important feature need to work every time.
+A regression in a critical tool is awful for the user experience.
+Having great test coverage and simplifying the code around your core features will help keep the code easy to maintain and updates as requirements change.

 Special case: Defect Magnet!